Client Libraries

 INFO

-Find the package with the CIM classes in the EDDIE repository here.
+You can find the CIM package in the EDDIE repository here: https://github.com/eddie-energy/eddie/packages/2495238.

 // All CIM documents: